software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > The Scrum Team came up with the following user stories during the Sprint Planning:
 >
 > 1. "As a developer, I want to store the user's email in the user database table's email column, so that I can send notifications about new blog posts"
+> 2. "Add blog post to favorites list"
-> 2. "As a user, I want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
+> 3. "As a user, I want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
-> 3. "As a user, I want to customize my profile in different ways so that I can share information about myself"
+> 4. "As a user, I want to customize my profile in different ways so that I can share information about myself"
 >
 > How would improve these user stories?
 Come up with a better version of each user story.